Vaishali Takkar: Personal life

 Takkar got engaged to her boyfriend Dr. Abhinandan Singh from Kenya on 26 April 2021.
 Their wedding was scheduled for June 2021, but they cancelled a month after their engagement.

 Death

 On 15 October 2022, Takkar committed suicide by hanging herself in her home in Tejaji Nagar, Indore, Madhya Pradesh.
 Her body was discovered by her father on 16 October 2022.
 A suicide note was found in her bedroom, stating that she had been harassed by her former boyfriend.

-Takkar was cremated, her family donated her eyes before cremation.
+Takkar’s remains were cremated and her family donated her eyes before cremation.